[Focus] Trump to meet Greenland leader in Denmark

 "Of course, my position will be to promote what is good for Greenland," Kielsen told press in Reykjavik.
 He also repeated that "Greenland is not for sale".

-Greenland is strategically important for the US military as the shortest route from North America to Europe goes via the Arctic island.
+Greenland is strategically important for the US military, as the shortest route from North America to Europe goes via the Arctic island.

 "It is his [Trump's] idea, but Greenland is not for sale.
 What we have said, is that we are open to business.
 Trump can offer ideas for how there can be more American tourists coming, how Americans can be more present in the raw-material business or in other investments in Greenland.
-There are options - but again, it is our legislation that counts, it is our government and our parliament that set the terms," Kielsen said in Iceland.
+There are options, but, again, it is our legislation that counts, it is our government and our parliament that set the terms," Kielsen said in Iceland.

 News of Trump's idea to buy Greenland has been broadcast worldwide, which is not at all bad for the island.

-"It is good that there is a lot of attention created about Greenland", Kielsen said, adding the "there is not only interest from the US, but also from the Chinese and from others".
+"It is good that there is a lot of attention created about Greenland," Kielsen said, adding "there is not only interest from the US, but also from the Chinese and from others".

-But he underlined that "it is Greenland that decides" on its future.
+He underlined that "it is Greenland that decides" on its future, however.

-"Let's have the meeting, while he (Trump) is on an official visit in Denmark and it is good that we will then have a chance to talk more into the details.
+"Let's have the meeting, while he [Trump] is on an official visit in Denmark and it is good that we will then have a chance to talk more into the details.
 That is good," Greenland's prime minister said.

-Development of infrastructure in Greenland is of vital importance, as the huge country, which is not connected by roads, depends on air-traffic to make life and commerce function.
+Development of infrastructure in Greenland is of vital importance, as the huge country, which is not connected by roads, depends on air traffic to make life and commerce function.

-"We would like more tourists to come, we want to sell more fish globally, but we will also like to have better opportunities to get around the country," Kielsen said.
+"We would like more tourists to come, we want to sell more fish globally, but we would also like to have better opportunities to get around the country," Kielsen said.

 China's offer to build three airports was not accepted last September.

-Instead, a deal involving the Danish state was signed recently and the construction is about to begin.
+Instead, a deal involving the Danish state was signed recently and construction is about to begin.

-"But it is not the last airports that we need to build in Greenland.
+"It is not the last airports that we need to build in Greenland.
 We will see how it works out," Kielsen said.

 "The future for Greenland is bright.
 It always was," he added.